hostjane/hostjane.github.io/_pages/vps-hosting.md

 ---

 # Introducing HostJane VPS
+{: .no_toc }

-Across 17 global datacenters, HostJane VPS offers lightning-fast, managed SSD KVM VPS with the power and reliability of a dedicated server.
+<span class="blue">Across 17 global datacenters, HostJane VPS offers lightning-fast, managed SSD KVM VPS with the power and reliability of a dedicated server.</span>

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}